-In the Health Informatics PhD program, the PWE is a 30-page research proposal rather than a written test.
-The two internal POE committee members who are not the advisor plus an additional graduate faculty member, chosen by the DGS, evaluate the PWE.
-Students are responsible for choosing the PWE topic.
-The topic may be the intended thesis research, related to that research, or some unrelated topic.
+In the Health Informatics PhD program, the PWE is a National Institutes of Health (NIH) R21-type research proposal rather than a written test.
+The two internal POE committee members who are not the advisor plus an additional graduate faculty member, chosen by the DGS, will evaluate the PWE.
+Students are responsible for choosing the PWE topic, usually their intended thesis project.
 The proposal must be of the student's own creation.

+Students are encouraged to consider a wide range of techniques and methodologies to evaluate the validity of their hypotheses or research questions.
+The scope should represent a project that can be completed by an individual within a reasonable period of time.
 Students are encouraged to consult with their advisors and members of their examining committee in selecting a topic; however, the specifics of the PWE must be the student's own work.
+The one exception is the budget.
+Because many students will not have experience writing a budget, advisors may help the student, as long as the majority of the work belongs to the student.
 Students may not use any research grant application written by their advisor in preparing the proposal.
 Students must conform to the ethical guidelines promulgated in the Code of Conduct and may not consult with other students or others outside the University of Minnesota in preparing the PWE.